a11yproject/a11yproject.com/src/posts/2020-10-14-wcag2-documents.md

 ---

-The [**Web Content Accessibility Guidelines**](https://www.w3.org/WAI/standards-guidelines/wcag/) (<abbr>WCAG</abbr>) are web accessibility guidelines published by the **[Web Accessibility Initiative](https://www.w3.org/WAI/about/)** (<abbr>WAI</abbr>).
+The [**Web Content Accessibility Guidelines**](https://www.w3.org/WAI/standards-guidelines/wcag/) (<abbr>WCAG</abbr>) are web accessibility guidelines published by the [**Web Accessibility Initiative**](https://www.w3.org/WAI/about/) (<abbr>WAI</abbr>).

 The WCAG's goal is to provide a single shared standard for web content accessibility that meets the needs of individuals, organizations and governments internationally.
 Over time, WCAG has produced various versions of the [**Web Content Accessibility Guidelines**](https://www.w3.org/WAI/standards-guidelines/wcag/).
-WCAG 2.0 was published on 11 December 2008.
-WCAG 2.1 was published on 5 June 2018.
-WCAG 2.2 is scheduled to be published in 2021.
+WCAG 2.0 was published on 11 December 2008, WCAG 2.1 was published on 5 June 2018.
+WCAG 2.2 is a W3C working draft as of 5 June 2020.

 ## WCAG 2.0